WE ARE AFRO PRIDE

 Some individuals fall into depression because of a lack of socializing.
 Some individuals get anxiety from watching intrusive media & hearing about Covid-19 death rates.
 Some individuals have to re-learn how to communicate & cooperate with family members and friends that they are stuck at home with.

-The African American & Afrocentric LGBTQ+ community of the African & Caribbean Diaspora. continues to face discrimination, prejudice, denial of civil and human rights, harassment, and family rejection despite the effects of the Covid-19 pandemic, particularly for those with intersecting racial or socioeconomic identities.
+The Black, BIPOC, & Afrocentric LGBTQ+ community of the African & Caribbean Diaspora. continues to face discrimination, prejudice, denial of civil and human rights, harassment, and family rejection despite the effects of the Covid-19 pandemic, particularly for those with intersecting racial or socioeconomic identities.

 Covid-19 Vaccinations & Testing

 Community Collaboration & Engagement